-Spanish and German classes continue, studying grammar, conversation and culture.
+Spanish class continue, studying grammar, conversation, and culture.

 Hand sewing projects fill the year, heading toward puppetry, and shaping of wood with hand tools continues in woodworking class.
 Students create spoons and bowls from a block of raw wood.
 Students also make regular visits to the biodynamic farm for gardening, River Road Gardens, right outside their classroom door on the River Bend campus.

 In sixth grade, music classes practice choral singing and making music with string, wind, and percussion instruments.

 Ball games, juggling, and archery highlight the movement curriculum in grade six.
 Instruction in team sports and basic skill development prepare the class for the Medieval Games, a regional event with other Waldorf schools, usually held in the spring.